vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `SocialLink[]`

-You may define this option to show your social account links with icons in nav.
+Setting a definition for this config option will show the provided social account links with icons (if included/provided) in nav.

 ```ts
 export default {